Dee68/milestone_project3/README.md

 - Every input of users is validated, and the corresponding error/success message is displayed.
 - The google spreadsheet is updated on every successful creation of an account.
 - On every deposit or withdraw function call, the google spreadsheet is updated.
+- The purpose of the application can be seen as the ease to create a user account.

 ## DEPLOYMENT